 If you do rent a car with a private driver, be aware that most drivers in Vietnam only speak rudimentary English.
 Ensure you have a written address of your intended destinations, along with a maps app downloaded on your phone (Google Translate helps as well!).
 If you require someone who is fluent in English, then you will need to hire a guide, which will increase costs.

 While we don’t recommend traveling Vietnam by bus, it is the cheapest means of transport between cities.
 For instance, to travel from Ho Chi Minh City to Nha Trang (over 400 kilometers) by bus, the ticket will only cost you around $8 USD.
 Overnight sleeper buses are often cheaper, with berths to lie down and sleep.
 The bus is the preferred way for Vietnamese to get around the country, so if you’re looking to travel like a local, this is the way to travel!

 Risks of traveling by bus

 As a disclaimer, traveling via bus comes with inherent risks: Most bus drivers in Vietnam drive very fast and reckless, so injuries and deaths due to accidents are not unheard of.
+Even if you do end up with a safe driver, you have no control on the behavior of other road users.
 Additionally, travelers often complain about the theft of their personal belongings while they sleep, along with their luggage stored during transit.
 Few (if any) bus company employees speak English, so if an issue occurs in transit, you will likely be on your own.